ismail-munisi/Data_Analytic_tools/README.md

 # Data Analytics tools
-    This is one of my data analytic class assignment, Attempting to explain and answering the following Questions:
+    This is one of my data analytics class assignment, Attempting to explain and answering the following Questions:
     1. Compare and contrast tableau and Power Bi
     2. Distinguish between excel and Power BI